Jeffrey Epstein Reportedly Ordered Books On Sex Slavery From Amazon In 2005

 Financier Jeffrey Epstein’s Amazon purchase history has been called into question as he had reportedly purchased books on sex slavery while being investigated by federal authorities.

-According to The Cut, in 2005, Epstein placed an order on Amazon for incriminating books on the topic of sexual servitude which are mentioned in the recently unsealed legal records.
+According to The Cut, in 2005, Epstein placed an order on Amazon for incriminating books on the topic of sexual servitude which are mentioned in recently unsealed legal records.

-The documents surfaced as a result of a defamation suit filed against British socialite Ghislaine Maxwell in 2015 by Virginia Roberts Giuffre, who says Epstein recruited her into his “sexual pyramid scheme” which was said to be topped by Epstein with Maxwell his second in command.
+The documents surfaced as a result of a defamation suit filed against British socialite Ghislaine Maxwell in 2015 by Virginia Roberts Giuffre, who says Epstein recruited her into his “sexual pyramid scheme” which was said to be topped by Epstein with Maxwell acting as his second-in-command.

 Giuffre stated that she was recruited at age 15 by Maxwell who was working as a madam for Epstein.
-The new documents include over 70 pages of new information including code words, like massage, which means sex.
+The new documents include over 70 pages of new information, including code words like massage, which means sex.
 Maxwell was allegedly in charge of scheduling Epstein’s “massage” appointments with various girls.

 Also included in the filing is an Amazon invoice with the titles and descriptions of all three books on the topic of slavery and eroticism.